Sparrow-benjamin/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-a function that locates a substring.
+a function that prints the chessboard.